braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/link_aliasing.md

 ### How it works

-Braze uniquely identifies links within emails by appending an extra `lid` parameter to every link URL.
-This `lid` value (also known as a link identifier) allows Braze to track and monitor and aggregate user interactions with the link even if the rest of the URL parameters may differ.
-This helps to provide valuable insight into how users engage with the content in your email campaigns.
+Braze uniquely identifies links within emails by appending an extra parameter called the `lid` (also known as the link identifier) to every link URL.
+This `lid` value allows Braze to track, monitor, and aggregate user interactions with the link even if the rest of the URL parameters may differ.
+This helps to provide insights into how users engage with the content in your email campaigns.

 ## Creating a link alias